alexbevi/alexbevi.github.com/source/_posts/2018-05-28-troubleshooting-a-mongodb-performance-issue.markdown

 **Measure Everything** &mdash; Without proper telemetry in place, not only is it difficult to identify negative trends, but it’s almost impossible to showcase the success of any change or action.

 **Understand Your Tech**  &mdash; Whether you’re using hosted, provisioned, on-premise, containerized, PAAS or some other solution as part of the application architecture, make sure you really understand how to use it, and how to support it.
-When MongoDb was introduced to the project it was done so to fill a specific need.
+When MongoDB was introduced to the project it was done so to fill a specific need.
 Once that need was filled, resourcing discussions surrounding maintainability and support should likely have been prioritized.

 **Document Everything**  &mdash; As discoveries are made, write them down and share them.
 Knowledge sharing is even more important when you’re dealing with issues that go beyond the standard requirements of "application development".